ethicbrudhack/WORKING-ECDSA-Signature-Weakness-Analyzer-reuse-near-reuse-/README.md

 ecdsa (pip install ecdsa)

-The script uses only standard library + ecdsa.
+The script uses only the standard library + ecdsa.
 No SciPy/NumPy required.

 🧾 Input File — Examples